jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 # Evaluation

+In order to understand how useful and successful this project is, the project will be evaluated with a set of key criteria:

+- Does the project meet the requirements?
+- Can useful autoscalers be built with the project?
+- Is there third party users utilising/planning to utilise the project?

+## Delivery of Requirements

+## Must Have

+- [✓] Can deploy a Docker image with autoscaling application into a K8s cluster.
+  - [✓] Multiple distributed Docker images for various languages/environments.
+    - [✓] Python Docker image.
+    - [✓] Alpine Docker image.
+- [✓] Can deploy onto any standard K8s cluster, without third party requirements or dependencies.
+- [✓] Autoscaler repeatedly runs.
+- [✓] Supports user logic, can triggered through a shell command, allows specification in any language/framework that supports being called through shell commands.
+  - [✓] Supports HTTP requests from user logic.
+- [✓] If user logic specifies that the number of replicas should change, scaling should be requested and the number of pods should be adjusted.
+- [✓] Can be deployed with K8s YAML.
+- [✓] K8s Custom Resource specifiying the Custom Pod Autoscaler to allow for simpler and easier deployment/configuration.
+- [✓] Deploying the K8s Custom Resource should provision all required K8s resources
+  for the autoscaler.
+- [✓] Can deliver configuration options through K8s YAML.
+- [✓] Can deliver configuration options through a supplied configuration file baked into the autoscaler image.
+- [✓] Configuration options.
+  - [✓] How frequently the autoscaler runs.
+  - [✓] Minimum and maximum replicas.
+  - [✓] Which resource to target for scaling.
+  - [✓] Timeouts for metric and evaluation gathering.
+- [✓] Can delete the autoscaler.
+  - [✓] Deletes all associated K8s resources.

+## Should Have

+- [✓] *Cooldown* feature to avoid *thrashing*.
+- [✓] Manual triggering of the Custom Pod Autoscaler metric gathering and evaluation through an API.
+  - [✓] Provide a *dry run* flag to the API to allow seeing how the autoscaler would scale without applying the results.
+- [✓] Support scaling all resources the Horizontal Pod Autoscaler can scale.
+  - [✓] ReplicaSets.
+  - [✓] ReplicationControllers.
+  - [✓] StatefulSets.
+  - [✓] Deployments.
+- [✓] Metric gathering modes.
+  - [✓] Can run in a *per pod* autoscaling mode, which will run metric gathering for each pod the targeted resource manages.
+  - [✓] Can run in a *per resource* autoscaling mode, which will run metric gathering only once for the targeted resource.
+- [✓] Full customisation of K8s resources, allowing Custom Pod Autoscalers to define their own resource dependencies.
+  - [✓] When this customised resource is provided, the Custom Pod Autoscaler should have ownership; meaning if the autoscaler is deleted the resource is deleted.
+- [✓] Implemented Custom Pod Autoscalers
+  - [✓] Examples to help developers.
+    - [✓] Autoscaler written in Python.
+    - [✓] Autoscaler written in Golang.
+    - [✓] Autoscaler that scales based on Twitter activity.
+- [✓] \>= 70% Unit test coverage.

+## Could Have

+- [✓] Hooks for different actions/stages in the autoscaling process.
+    - [✓] Before metric gathering.
+    - [✓] After metric gathering.
+    - [✓] Before evaluation.
+    - [✓] After evaluation.
+    - [✓] Before scaling.
+    - [✓] After scaling.
+- [ ] Methods for calling user logic.
+  - [ ] Can trigger user logic through an HTTP request, allowing logic to exist outside of the autoscaling pod, or even outside of the cluster.
+- [ ] Allow choosing which pods to terminate when scaling down.
+- [✓] Implemented Custom Pod Autoscalers
+  - [✓] Horizontal Pod Autoscaler; reimplemented as a Custom Pod Autoscaler.
+  - [✓] Predictive Horizontal Pod Autoscaler; Horizontal Pod Autoscaler extended with statistical prediction techniques.
+  - [✓] Load Testing Pod Autoscaler; autoscaler allowing scaling based on realtime load tested data.
+- [ ] Custom Pod Autoscaler GUI.
+  - GUI to view and manage custom pod autoscalers.

+### Undelivered Requirements

+- Allow choosing which pods to terminate when scaling down.

+This requirement was not met, as the K8s scaling API does not support this.
+Implementations that did not use the K8s scaling API were brittle and prone to version changes.
+There is currently an open issue for this feature on the K8s GitHub repository [@k8s_specific_downscale].

+- Can trigger user logic through an HTTP request, allowing logic to exist outside of the autoscaling pod, or even outside of the cluster.

+This requirement was not met at time of submission due to time constraints, but there are plans for a future release to support this.

+- Custom Pod Autoscaler GUI.

+This requirement was not met as it was decided that this would not be a useful tool, it's use would be very limited and any usecase would be covered easily by the CPAB HTTP REST API.

+### Delivered Requirements

+The vast majority of requirements were met, with the CPAF meeting all of the *must have* and *should have* requirements set out in the requirements section - while meeting most of the *could have* requirements.

 ## Predictive Horizontal Pod Autoscaler comparision with Horizontal Pod Autoscaler for seasonal loads

+To convey the fact that a complicated, complex, and useful autoscaler can be built with the CPAF this experiment will look at the Predictive Horizontal Pod Autoscaler (PHPA).
+The PHPA is an autoscaler that reimplements the K8s native HPA behaviour; while applying statistical models on the results of it.
+This is a complex autoscaler, which is integrated with K8s through the CPAF.

-Aiming to validate the utility of the Predictive Horizontal Pod Autoscaler (PHPA) for autoscaling a K8s cluster with realistic data this experiment was created to provide a suitable comparison with the existing K8s HPA.
+This experiment aims to validate the utility of the PHPA for autoscaling a K8s cluster with realistic data, with comparisons with the existing K8s native HPA.

-The experiment will involve both autoscalers managing an application that will experience varied levels of load.
-The experiment will seek to evaluate performance of the autoscalers in managing these applications; with latency results being used to determine effectiveness.
-Everything should be kept the same between the two autoscalers - they will both manage the same application, and the load will be managed by the same load testing logic.
+The experiment will involve both the standard K8s HPA and CPA PHPA autoscalers managing an application that will experience varied levels of load.
+The experiment will seek to evaluate relative performance of the autoscalers in managing these applications; with latency results being used to determine effectiveness.
+The environment and all settings should be kept the same for the two autoscalers as much as possible - they will both manage the same application, and the load will be managed by the same load testing logic.

 Each test will have have three elements, the autoscaler, an application to manage, and the load testing application.
 The autoscaler will be the only part